suszig/azure-docs.pl-pl/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack-namd.md

     NUMPROCESS="+p"
     ```

-2.  環境変数からノード情報を取得します。 $NODESCORES では、$CCP_NODES_CORES から単語の分割のリストを保存します。 $COUNT は、$NODESCORES のサイズです。
+2. Get node information from the environment variables. $NODESCORES stores a list of split words from $CCP_NODES_CORES. $COUNT is the size of $NODESCORES.

     ```
     # Get node information from the environment variables